This policy is for you if your chosen undergraduate degree has a September 2022 start date.

 Useful contacts and resources

-For all Faculty of Medicine & Health admissions complaints and appeals please contact the Faculty Admissions Manager Sarah Whiteley:
+For all Faculty of Medicine and Health admissions complaints and appeals, please contact the Head of School, Jason Halford:

 Details of any amendments since first published: